sajjjadayobi/ParsBigBird/README.md

 It is a pretrained model on Persian section of Oscar dataset using a masked language modeling (MLM) objective.
 Following the original BERT training, 15% of tokens were masked.
 It was introduced in this [paper]() and first released in this [repository]().
 Document longer than 4096 were split into multiple documents and documents that were much smaller than 4096 were joined using the [SEP] token.
 Model is warm started from Distil-BERT’s checkpoint.
 It doesn't matter how many tokens is input text in block_sparse mode it just attends to 256 tokens.
 Also it’s recommended to use original_full (instead of block sparse) till 512 seqlen.

 ## Fine Tuning recommendations: 🐤
-this model needs a reasonable amount of GPU memory so in order to have a reasonable batch size, `gradient_checkpointing` and `gradient_accumulation_steps` are recommended.
+this model needs a reasonable amount of GPU memory so in order to have a reasonable batch size, `gradient_checkpointing` and `gradient_accumulation_steps` are recommended. as far as this model isn't really big it's a good idea to first fine tune it on our dataset using Masked LM objective (also called intermediate fine tuning) lastly fine tuned on our main task

 ### Text Classification Example: 👷‍♂️👷‍♀️
 DigiKala Text Classification on Colab
+Question Answering using PerisanQA

 ## Contact us: 🤝
 If you have a technical question regarding the model, pretraining, code or publication, please create an issue in the repository.
 This is the fastest way to reach us.